Actions & Maneuvers

 Called-Shot allows the character to attack a specific item or limb when making an attack.
 When doing so, the character has a -2 penalty to their attack but deal x.5 more damage (an attack and a half more worth of damage).

 Coup de Graces allows the character to end the suffering of a single Helpless target.
 As a Standard Action, the Character can use any lethal weapon to kill a Helpless target regardless of its HP.
 An Attack Roll is unnecessary unless the Verse Master requires it and performing a successful coup de graces immediately ends the target’s life.
-Although a sleeping target is technically Helpless for AC calculation purposes, attacks made against them are considered Sneak Attacks and not coup de graces unless the Verse Master deems otherwise.
+Although a sleeping target or to heal any ally with a life attack is technically Helpless for AC calculation purposes, attacks made against them are considered Sneak Attacks and not coup de graces unless the Verse Master deems otherwise.

 Sneak Attack allows the character to attack an unaware target.
 If the character attacks a target or performs a CMB while successfully in Stealth against them, the target is considered Flat Footed.
 If they attack and it hits, the attack is considered a critical hit and the target takes the damage as such.
 If the attack made against the target is a Natural 20, the target is killed as a coup de graces.
 If the attack misses, the target is alerted of the character’s presence and gains an Attack of Opportunity against them if in range.
 Sleeping targets are granted a single Perception (Hearing) Check against a Stealthed target.
 If the Perception Check fails, any attack made against them is a Sneak Attack, otherwise they are considered Prone and Initiatives are required.